Waterford GAA: County team

-The 2007 season ended with a record five All Star awards, Tony Browne and Ken McGrath winning their third awards, Dan Shanahan his third also, and Stephen Molumphy and Michael Walsh their first.
-Shanahan was further rewarded by being named undisputed Hurler of the Year.
+The 2007 season ended with a record five All Star awards, Tony Browne, Dan Shanahan and Ken McGrath winning their third awards and Stephen Molumphy and Michael Walsh their first.
+Shanahan was further rewarded by being named Hurler of the Year.

 A win against Wexford in 2008 led Waterford to their sixth All-Ireland Semi-Final since 1998.
 The opponents would be a highly fancied Tipperary, who were reigning National Hurling League and Munster champions.
 Waterford started a blistering page, going six points to nil up after only 10 minutes.
 However, Tipperary were level going in at half time.
 Both teams scored goals in rapid succession in the second half.
 Waterford's nerve held and they managed to win by two points on a scoreline of Waterford 1-20 Tipperary 1–18.
 It was Waterford's first semi-final win since 1963 and brought to an end a run of five consecutive semi-final defeats.
-They met an inspired Kilkenny team in the All-Ireland final, who ran out 3–30 to 1-13 winners, which saw them complete the three-in-a-row.
-The inter-county year ended with Eoin Kelly being named as the Déise's only all-star.
-Waterford defeated Clare in the 2010 Munster Semi-Final and won their ninth Munster title when they defeated Cork after extra time with a cracking goal from Dan Shanahan in a replay in Thurles.
+They met an inspired Kilkenny team in the All-Ireland final, who ran out 3–30 to 1-13 winners.

+Waterford defeated Clare in the 2010 Munster Semi-Final and won their ninth Munster title when they defeated Cork after extra time with a goal from Dan Shanahan in a replay in Thurles.
 The All-Ireland semi-final saw them lose at that stage for the seventh time in thirteen years, beaten by seven points by Tipperary.
 In May 2015, Waterford in Derek McGrath's second year as manager won their first league title since 2007 after a 1–24 to 0–17 win against Cork in the final.

-Waterford beat Cork to make the Munster Final, but lost to Tipperary by five points.
-In 2017, Waterford suffered defeat in the All Ireland Senior Hurling Championship against Galway with a final score of 0–26 to 2–17.
+In 2017 and 2020, Waterford reached the final of the All Ireland Senior Hurling Championship were they lost against Galway and Limerick, respectively.

+In 2022, Waterford won the National League for the fourth time.